How could a Labour government affect my finances?

 Removal of Capital Gains Tax relief on death

 This would make it more beneficial to make use of allowances and offset losses where possible.
-Astute tax planning could help reduce tax liabilities and ensure more of your money is passed on to your loved ones.
+Early financial planning and astute tax planning could help reduce tax liabilities and ensure more of your money is passed on to your loved ones.

 Planning can help